E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Overview

-This lab demonstrates how Cisco network devices can be managed remotely through the command line and how that access can be secured.
+This lab demonstrates how Cisco network devices can be managed remotely and how that management access can be secured.

-The lab first uses Telnet with local authentication to verify basic remote CLI access.
-SSH is then configured using a hostname, domain name, RSA keys, and SSH version 2.
-The VTY lines are hardened to accept SSH only, and an ACL is applied directly to the VTY lines so only the administrator PC can establish remote management sessions.
+The lab begins by using Telnet to verify basic remote CLI access with local authentication.
+SSH is then configured to provide encrypted remote access.
+Finally, the VTY lines are hardened to allow only SSH, and a VTY ACL is added so only the administrator PC can remotely manage the devices.

 ---

 ## Objectives

-- Configure IP connectivity for remote management
+- Configure basic connectivity for remote management
-- Configure VTY lines for remote CLI access
+- Configure VTY authentication
-- Create a local user account for authentication
-- Verify Telnet access
+- Test remote access using Telnet
-- Configure privileged EXEC access
+- Configure Privileged EXEC access
-- Generate RSA keys for SSH
-- Configure SSH version 2
+- Configure SSH using RSA keys and SSH version 2
-- Verify SSH access
+- Test remote access using SSH
-- Restrict VTY access to SSH only
+- Restrict VTY lines to SSH only
-- Verify Telnet is blocked after hardening
+- Verify Telnet is blocked
-- Restrict remote management to the administrator PC using an ACL
+- Restrict VTY access to an authorized management PC
-- Verify an unauthorized source cannot establish an SSH session
+- Verify unauthorized management access is blocked
 - Test failed authentication
-- Verify active SSH sessions
+- Verify the final VTY configuration

 ---